 - 8. Wet the filter paper with water and ensure that it covers all the holes of the Büchner funnel. - 9.
-Pour the suspension of the crude product into the Büchner funnel and apply vacuum.
+Transfer the suspension of the crude product into the Büchner funnel and apply vacuum.
 Wash the solid thoroughly with deionized water (at least 4×20 mL). - 10.
-Let air suck through the precipitate for 5 minutes to pre-dry the product.
+Leave the crude product on the vacuum for 5 minutes.
 Disconnect the vacuum source.
-Use the small spatula to transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labeled C. Close the vial and save it for part III. - 11.
-Transfer all of the remaining solid into the 50 mL ground-joint Erlenmeyer flask. - 12.
+Use the small spatula to transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labeled C. Close the vial and keep it for part III. - 11.
+Transfer the remaining solid into the 50 mL ground-joint Erlenmeyer flask. - 12.
 Discard the filtrate in the "Organic waste" bottle and wash both the suction flask and the Büchner funnel with ethanol and water.
 Use the "Organic waste" bottle to dispose of ethanol waste.